Investigate the status of each resource on the server with sysstat

 vmstat

-This command allows you to check memory, SWAP, disk I/O, and CPU usage.
+This is a command that allows you to check memory, SWAP, disk I/O, and CPU usage

 mpstat

-This command allows you to check the CPU usage status.
+This command allows you to check CPU usage

-Compared to the sar and top commands, each CPU processing time is displayed for %irq (hardware interrupt), %soft (software interrupt CPU), %guest (virtual server execution CPU), etc.
+Compared to the sar and top commands, it displays the CPU processing time for each, such as %irq (hardware interrupt), %soft (CPU for software interrupt), and %guest (CPU running virtual servers)

 At the end

-If you want to know the normal load status and long-term resource status, a monitoring tool like Zabbix is suitable.
+If you want to know the normal load situation and long-term resource situation, a monitoring tool like Zabbix is suitable.

 However, this time we introduced sysstat as one of the investigation methods when a failure occurs.

-Please check the resource status by using it together with commands that put a load on the server, and
+Try using it in conjunction with commands that put a load on the server to check the resource status, or

 try various combinations of options.